Git Worktree Isolation

 | Branch naming | watchfire/<task_number> (e.g., watchfire/0001) |

-| Creation | Created from current HEAD of the default branch |
+| Creation | Created from current HEAD of the checked-out branch |

 | Stale branches | If a branch already exists, it's deleted and recreated from current HEAD |